yonatankarp/xkcd-click-and-drag/README.md

 - `tiles/`: The individual tiles as they appear on the XKCD website.
 - `rows/`: 14 files, each representing a single row of combined tiles.
+- `code/`: Horrible code from ChatGPT that was used to generate the full comic.

 Additionally,
-you can obtain the full comic by using the file `xkcd-click-and-drag.png`.
+you can get the full comic by using the file `xkcd-click-and-drag.png`.
 Please be patient, as it is a large file!

 For those who use Gimp,